The Paradise Garden

 The so-called Great Cascade formed the spatial and conceptual focus of the garden.
 The fountain was demolished in 1843, and a supporting wall erected in its place.
 The two sculptures refer to Prince Eugene.
 The south group is interpreted as an allusion to the successful military commander through Mars the god of war, crowned by a victory goddess.

 In the north group Hercules accompanied by the allegory of Government alludes to the Prince’s role in diplomacy.
-The fountain is being reconstructed at present, its completion planned for autumn 2017.
+The fountain is being reconstructed at present, its completion planned for 2018.

 A hedge and coppice area with field maple, called bosquet, harbours niches with benches inviting strollers to linger.
 Closing off at the terrace centre are lime trees with hive-shaped crowns, a typical design feature of a Baroque garden.
 Two extensive parterres à L’anglaise (lawn with floral strips) accentuate the vertical line of the garden’s central axis.